Updated at 11:56 a.m. ET on January 3, 2020.

 Republicans were also taken aback by the departures of Representatives Susan Brooks of Indiana and Martha Roby of Alabama—two of just 13 GOP women in the House.
-Brooks is serving as the party’s House-candidate-recruitment chief heading into 2020, making her decision to leave even more difficult to swallow.
+Brooks is serving as the party’s House-candidate-recruitment chief, making her decision to leave even more difficult to swallow.
 (The retiring House Republicans do not include former Representative Tom Marino of Pennsylvania, who left Congress so early in his term—just two weeks after being sworn in—that a special election has already been held to replace him.)

 Three of the six retiring Texans are getting out ahead of difficult reelection battles after narrowly winning in 2018.
-Their exits, along with former Representative Beto O’Rourke’s surprisingly strong Senate bid last year, are a reason Democrats are bullish on their chances of picking up even more House seats in Texas, flipping one of its two state legislative chambers, and possibly even turning it blue on the presidential level in 2020.
+Their exits, along with former Representative Beto O’Rourke’s surprisingly strong Senate bid in 2018, are a reason Democrats are bullish on their chances of picking up even more House seats in Texas, flipping one of its two state legislative chambers, and possibly even turning it blue on the presidential level in 2020.

 Senate Republicans Retiring Outright